Francis Labilliere

-Labilliere was born in Melbourne, Victoria, Australia, the son of Huguenot-descended Charles Edgar de Labilliere and his wife Hannah, née Balle (died 1880).
+Labilliere was born in Melbourne, Colony of New South Wales, the son of Huguenot-descended Charles Edgar de Labilliere and his wife Hannah, née Balle (died 1880).
 Charles and Hannah de Labilliere travelled in the Westminster, the second ship which sailed from England direct for the Port Phillip District, and landed in Melbourne in December 1839.
 Charles de Labilliere engaged in pastoral pursuits at Tallook Yale, near Bacchus Marsh, and later died in London on 2 November 1870.